 The button above will take you to the official repository of the project.
 Either download from there and extract it locally or clone it using the following command:

 git clone https://github.com/carla-simulator/carla

-stable and previous CARLA versions have their own branch.
+master branch contains the current release of CARLA with the latest fixes and features.
+Previous CARLA versions are tagged with the version name.
 Always remember to check the current branch in git with the command

 Unreal\CarlaUE4\Content\Carla.
 If the path doesn't exist, create it.

 - Extract the file with a command similar to the following:

 It is necessary to set an environment variable so that CARLA can find the Unreal Engine installation folder.
 This allows users to choose which specific version of Unreal Engine is to be used.
 If no environment variable is specified, then CARLA will search for Unreal Engine in the windows registry and use the first version it finds there.